magento/architecture/README.md

-The Architecture repository purpose is to support architectural discussions around design documents, proposals or any other architectural documents
+The purpose of the Architecture repository is to support architectural discussions around design documents, proposals or any other architectural documents

+---

+Disclaimer: there is no guarantee that approved proposals/design documents will be implemented by Magento core team.
+The purpose of the repository is to support discussions, and does not guarantee resources dedicated to the implementation.

+---

 ## Documents in the Repository